 Osteoclasts are multinuclear giant bone resorbing cells that are usually located one or two per one resorption site (Sims and Baron 2002).
-Early osteoclast mononuclear precursors differentiate from haematopoietic progenitors of the monocyte/macrophage lineage (GM-CFU) under specific local milieu, which includes the presence of specific cells, and soluble factors (SCF, M-CSF, TNF- α).
+Early osteoclast mononuclear precursors differentiate from hematopoietic progenitors of the monocyte/macrophage lineage (GM-CFU) under specific local milieu, which includes the presence of specific cells, and soluble factors (SCF, M-CSF, TNF- $\alpha$ ).
 Once progenitor lineage cells differentiate to early osteoclast precursors they express RANK on their surface (Boyce et al. 2006).
 Binding of RANKL to RANK molecule stimulates further differentiation toward osteoclasts.
 RANKL exist in both surface-bound and soluble form.
-The former is expressed on the particle-stimulated osteoblasts and ITF (Mandelin et al. 2005).
-The latter is secreted by several cell lineages (T cells, osteoblasts, stromal cells) after stimulation by particle-induced TNF- α , IL-1 β and PGE2 (Boyce et al. 2005).
-At this stage, the osteoclast precursors may be activated to further differentiation by IL-1 β (Blair et al. 2005).
+The former is expressed on the particlestimulated osteoblasts and ITF (Mandelin et al. 2005).
+The latter is secreted by several cell lineages (T cells, osteoblasts, stromal cells) after stimulation by particleinduced TNF- $\alpha$ , IL-1 $\beta$ and PGE2 (Boyce et al. 2005).
+At this stage, the osteoclast precursors may be activated to further differentiation by IL-1 $\beta$ (Blair et al. 2005).
 Simultaneously, macrophage and T cell recruitment is reinforced by chemokines MCP-1, MCP-2, MIP-1, and IL-8 released from BMU cells.
-These interactions result in a cascade of positive feedback further supporting osteoclast maturation and activation (Figure 3), eventually leading to high concentrations of mature and active osteoclasts with prolonged survival in BMU.
+These interactions result in a cascade of positive feedback further supporting osteoclast maturation and activation (Fig. 3), eventually leading to high concentrations of mature and active osteoclasts with prolonged survival in BMU.

-This differentiation and activation process is down-regulated by soluble RANKLdecoy factor (OPG), IL-6, IFN- γ , IL-4, and other as yet not well-understood factors (Blair et al. 2005).
-OPG is secreted predominantly by regulatory-acting dendritic cells, ITF (see below), and osteoblasts as the negative feedback response to increased surrounding concentration of TNF- α and IL-1 β .
-OPG secretion is also stimulated by regulatory antiinflammatory cytokines TGF- β , IL-4, and factors such as hormone 17 β -estradiol or differentiation factor Wnt (Krishnan et al. 2006).
-The high affinity of binding RANKL to OPG precludes a dispersed osteoclastogenic environment, supporting somewhat, the hypothesis that for effective osteoclast formation, direct cell to cell contact between RANKL-positive cells (ITF, osteoblasts) and precursor cells expressing RANK is required in interface tissue (Stains and Civitelli 2005).
+This differentiation and activation process is down-regulated by soluble RANKL-decoy factor (OPG), IL-6, IFN-y, IL-4, and other as yet not well-understood factors (Blair et al. 2005).
+OPG is secreted predominantly by regulatory-acting dendritic cells, ITF (see below), and osteoblasts as the negative feedback response to increased surrounding concentration of TNF- $\alpha$ and IL-1 $\beta$ .
+OPG secretion is also stimulated by regulatory antiinflammatory cytokines TGF- $\beta$ , IL-4, and factors such as hormone 17B-estradiol or differentiation factor Wnt (Krishnan et al. 2006).
+The high affinity of binding RANKL to OPG precludes a dispersed osteoclastogenic environment, supporting the hypothesis that for effective osteoclast formation, direct cell to cell contact between RANKL-positive cells (ITF, osteoblasts) and precursor cells expressing RANK is required in interface tissue (Stains and Civitelli 2005).